Albuquerque Entry Requirements

 Prohibited Items

-• Cuban cigars - trade embargo remains in effect
+• Cuban cigars - trade embargo restrictions

 Restricted Items